 useStatetyCompute

-hook allows you to compute a value derived from multiple state keys inside a React component.
-It acts like a component-level version of Statety.compute
+The useStatetyCompute hook allows you to compute a value derived from multiple state keys inside a React component.
+It acts like a component-level version of Statety.compute, automatically updating whenever any of the source keys change.
+You can also provide additional dependencies to dynamically influence the computation.

 TypeScript Signature

-Section titled “TypeScript Signature”export function useStatetyCompute<T extends readonly any[], U>( keys: { [K in keyof T]: AnyStatetyKey<T[K]> }, fn: (values: { [K in keyof T]: T[K] | null }) => U, deps?: any[]): U
+Section titled “TypeScript Signature”export function useStatetyCompute<T extends readonly any[], U>( keys: { [K in keyof T]: AnyStatetyKey<T[K]> }, fn: (values: { [K in keyof T]: T[K] | null }) => U, deps?: any[]): UParameters

 Returns

-– The value returned by the computation function.
+Section titled “Returns”U– The value returned by the computation function.

 Example